ntnu-informatikk-2021/SDG-ontology-visualizer/README.md

 1. Clone the repo
 2. Run `yarn` in **both** backend and frontend folders
-3. Download and install [Graph DB](https://www.ontotext.com/products/graphdb/graphdb-free/), and import an ontology.
-If you don't have an ontology you can use this [wine ontology sample](https://www.w3.org/TR/owl-guide/wine.rdf)
-4. Run GraphDB and create a new user with access rights to your repository.
-Create a file named _.env_ in the backend folder and paste the credentials from GraphDB.
-See _.env.example_.
+3. Create a file named _.env_ in the backend folder and paste your credentials as well as the IP of the server running GraphDB with port 7200.
+The structure of your _.env_ file can be copied from _.env.example_.
 5. Run `yarn start` both in frontend and backend folders to start both the web application as well as the Express server.